 In 2016, 2014, 2013, 2011 and 2010, the Company adopted common stock repurchase programs in which shares repurchased reduce the amount of shares issued and outstanding.
 The repurchased shares may be reissued in connection with share-based compensation plans and for general corporate purposes.
-As of December 31, 2016 and 2015, the Company had accumulated repurchases of 3,138,153 and 3,099,253 shares, respectively, of the total 3,374,253 shares authorized by the Board of Directors.
-During 2016 and 2015, shares were repurchased at an average cost of \$25.96 and \$23.73, respectively.
+As of December 31, 2017 and 2016, the Company had accumulated repurchases of 3,138,153 of the total 3,374,253 shares authorized by the Board of Directors.
+There were no shares repurchased as part of our common stock repurchase program during 2017.
+During 2016, shares were repurchased at an average cost of \$25.96.